Surging Wild beat Blackhawk 3-2 for Western Conference lead

 Stewart tied it at 2 when he beat Crawford on the short side from the left circle with 9 minutes left.
 Stewart also scored in Minnesota's 5-4 victory at Dallas on Saturday night.

+''We didn't have the best legs right from the get-go, but I feel like we found a way,'' Niederreiter said. ''Then we kind of find a rhythm and kept going.''

-NOTES: It was Kane's first multigoal game of the season. ...
+NOTES: Kane played more than 27 minutes in his first multigoal game of the season. ...
 The Blackhawks scratched forwards Andrew Desjardins and Jordin Tootoo. ...
 D Nate Prosser and RW Kurtis Gabriel were inactive for Minnesota.

 UP NEXT